DaveBackus/Data_Bootcamp_Book/py-fun2.md

 for letter in word:
     print(letter)
 ```
 (You might think we could come up with a more interesting example than this.
-Sadly no.)
+Sadly no, but we welcome suggestions.)